- Special Education Dept Home

 Contact: Mr. Flinn [email protected]

 Autism is not a predictable or uniform disability.
-It presents differently in every student.
+It presents differently for every student.
 There is no "one size fits all" approach.
 Pinkerton Academy's ASD supports have been designed to meet and assist each student at his or her individual ability level.

-NEW CLASS DEVELOPMENT: Post-Secondary Independence (PSI) is designed to be a continuation of skills developed in Personal Communication Enrichment as they relate to communication and interpersonal skills needed to transition out of Pinkerton Academy and into the work force or post-secondary education.
+NEW CLASS DEVELOPMENT: Post-Secondary Independence (PSI) is designed to be a continuation of skills developed in Personal Communication Enrichment as they relate to communication and interpersonal skills needed to transition out of Pinkerton Academy and into the workforce or post-secondary education.
 Instruction will take place through group discussion, modeling, video recordings, role play, scripting and cooperative learning activities.
 This class is recommended for students in their final semester at Pinkerton Academy.
 The class is co-taught by a Speech-Language Pathologist/Specialist and the ASD Specialist.

 The goal is to increase academic, language and behavioral competencies and to augment innate proficiencies.
 We concentrate on communication, behavior and social skill deficits.
 Our prime objective is for every student to empower their independence and their ability to productively interact in mainstream social settings.